Laurie Pritchett: Pritchett's suppression of the Albany Movement

 By December 1961, more than five hundred protesters had been jailed.
-William G. Anderson, the president of the Albany Movement, asked Dr. Martin Luther King Jr. to come to Albany to add his voice to the protests.
+William G. Anderson, D.O., the president of the Albany Movement, asked Dr. Martin Luther King Jr. to come to Albany to add his voice to the protests.
 King arrived in Albany on December 15, 1961, and spoke at a protest meeting at Shiloh Baptist Church.
 The next day, King, Anderson, and Reverend Ralph Abernathy were arrested, on charges of parading without a permit and obstructing the sidewalk.
 They chose jail over paying a fine as an act of protest.
 Pritchett was hesitant to keep Dr. King because he knew that it would gain national media attention.
 He said, "I knew that if Dr. King stayed in jail, we'd continue to have problems, so I talked to some people."
 Pritchett arranged to have King's bond paid.
 He hoped that once King was out of jail he would leave Albany and the movement would die.
 Unfortunately for Pritchett, King decided to stay in Albany to continue his efforts.

 White Albany city officials did not keep their word on the compromises that were struck with the protestors.
 In December 1961, soon after King's arrest, protests were temporarily discontinued after city officials promised that the bus and train stations would no longer be segregated.
 Officials further promised that the hundreds of protestors would be released from jail and that biracial committees would be formed to further address the segregation issues in Albany.
 However, these statements were not quickly put into action, losing the trust of many protesters.
 Aside from these certain city officials, in an address on July 12, 1962, King said of Pritchett: "I sincerely believe that Chief Pritchett is a nice man, a basically decent man, but he's so caught up in a system that he ends up saying one thing to us behind closed doors and then we open the newspaper and he's said something else to the press."
 Once again, King was jailed and his fines were paid against his will.
 After this, the movement completely lost momentum.
 King left Albany in August 1962, having gained nothing – labelled by the press as "one of the most stunning defeats" in his career.
 King later expressed his indignation at Pritchett's use of "the moral means of nonviolence to maintain the immoral ends of racial injustice."